AXLMRIN/active-tigger-model-dev/README.md

 > **Parameters to set:**

-With the `Table` object, we can create tables by giving a csv file with the baseline results (ie the results of Step 2), a csv file with other results (ie the results of Step 4) and up to 3 columns ("trace" for different colors, "frame" to split subplots and "x_axis" to specify the x axis).
+With the `Visualisation` object, we can create plots by giving a csv file with the baseline results (ie the results of Step 2), a csv file with other results (ie the results of Step 4) and up to 3 columns ("trace" for different colors, "frame" to split subplots and "x_axis" to specify the x axis).
 If "x_axis" is given, the plot will be a line plot, however, if it isn't it will be a barplot.
 The program will evaluate the mean and the confidence intervals for each point.

 > **Parameters to set:**